 4. both the Kent and Canterbury Hospital and William Harvey Hospital

 5. both the Kent and Canterbury Hospital and QEQM Hospital

 6. both William Harvey Hospital and QEQM Hospital

-These potential options for urgent, emergency and acute medical care and planned inpatient orthopaedic care will now be assessed further by NHS staff, patient and public representatives against evaluation criteria to reach a shortlist for public consultation.
+These potential options will be assessed further by NHS staff, patient and public representatives against evaluation criteria to reach a shortlist for public consultation.

-NHS commissioners and the NHS centrally (NHS England) will need to approve the shortlist before it goes out to public consultation, including a business case for funding the changes, because all the options require significant capital funding.
+NHS commissioners and the NHS centrally (NHS England) will need to approve the shortlist before public consultation, including a business case for funding the changes, as all options require significant capital funding.

 “But the NHS is still set up to work the way it did 30 years ago.
 We know we can care for patients better if we did things differently.”

-You can read more about why the NHS in east Kent needs to change by clicking here.
+You can read more about why the NHS and social care in Kent and Medway needs to change here.